MagnivOrg/prompt-layer-library/README.md

 PromptLayer records all your OpenAI API requests, allowing you to search and explore request history in the PromptLayer dashboard.

+This repo contains the Python wrapper library for PromptLayer.

 ## Quickstart ⚡

 ### Install PromptLayer